moby/moby/docs/sources/docker-hub/builds.md

 Select the [GitHub service](https://registry.hub.docker.com/associate/github/).

 Then follow the onscreen instructions to authorize and link your GitHub account to Docker Hub.
+Once it is linked, you'll be able to choose a repo from which to create the
+Automatic Build.

 ### Creating an Automated Build